14 Ways To Get Over Heartbreak & Heal A Broken Heart

 5. Focus on what you want.

 But words have power.
 When we focus on what we don’t want, we keep getting what we don’t want.
 Instead, focus all your attention on what you do want, whether that’s a healthy new relationship or to be single and confident about it.
-Let yourself be you.
+(Here are some characteristics of a healthy relationship to set your sights on.)

 6. Speak kindly to yourself.